 Ain’t much better than walking through somewhere you can’t actually walk through.
 Through curiosity.
-As plants grow in most places in the world it can get to be quite slow to get around.
+Plants grow in most places in the world.
+It can get to be quite slow to get around.

 And with the plants, other life sustained.
 Insects, critters, birds, rodents, lizards, mammals, and everything in-between.
 Endless joy for all to see.